alawllm/planets_finder/README.md

 This is a Planets Finder App.
 With this App you can find basic information about planets that interest you.

+**Warning**
+Unfortunately, there are sometimes issues with the API.
+The server responds then with HTTP Status code 502.
+For clarity, it shows up as "Sorry, the API is unreachable" in the app.

 **Users should be able to:**

 - connect to the API, fetching information about different planets;

 **Connection with the API is possible in three ways:**

 - either after having typed the planet name;
 - or fetching randomized data after clicking the 'I'm feeling lucky' button;
 - or manually clicking one of the planets in our solar system;